enlivenedcooperative/enlivenedcoop-website/_courses/2023_10-huasteca.md

 You have an interest in:

-Learning to be a good visitor.

-Becoming aware of the individualistic, neo-colonizing, extractivist and consumerist logic of tourism, developing an approach that is sensible with the land, the people and the communities of life that host us as travelers.

 Becoming present for the Earth in a mutually beneficial way.

-Delving into indigenous and peasant wisdom and scientific breakthroughs, exercising presence and exploring old new ways of relating to the web of life, including but not limited to our selves.
+Delving into localized wisdom and scientific breakthroughs, exercising presence and exploring old new ways of relating to the web of life, including but not limited to our selves.

-Participating in localized, place-based, embodied, experiential learning that expands sensibilities and imagination.
+Participating in, place-based, embodied, experiential learning that expands sensibilities and imagination.

 Cultivating spaces for other ways of knowing and being -aside from mainstream, disembodied, fragmented knowledge- which are highly relevant for the current challenges of our time.

 Unfolding a self and collective inquiry leading to the birth of new practices and stories.

-Co-creating a space for deepening undergoing artistic explorations and languages otherwise.
+Co-creating a space for deepening artistic explorations.

-Meeting fellow travelers with kindred interests and mutual inspiration .
+Meeting fellow travelers with similar interests and mutual inspiration .

 ## Ethics and economy